 Data collected from the NCAPR are used to calculate the New Condominium Apartment Price Index that measures changes over time in the prices of new residential condominium units in apartment-style buildings, where prices are adjusted to reflect the constant quality pricing concept over time.

-The data collected closes data gaps in the measurement of new residential property price indexes and produce more comprehensive and representative price indexes for the new housing market.
+The data collected closes data gaps in the measurement of new residential property price indexes and produces more accurate and representative price indexes for the new housing market.

 Your information may also be used by Statistics Canada for other statistical and research purposes.

 - From May 13 to 28, 2021